201190024/BioEmoDetector/README.md

 ## Getting Started
 - To run the program, follow these simple steps:

-1. Customize the instructions file (instructionss.txt) to specify the models you want to use for predictions.
+1. Customize the Configuration file (Configuration.txt) to specify the models you want to use for predictions.
 2. Choose whether to enable majority voting (MajorityVoting=yes) for ensemble results.
-3. Provide a file path in the instruction file (e.g., File=path) or enter plaintext sentences (e.g., PlainText=['sentence1', 'sentence2']).
+3. Provide a file path in the Configuration file (e.g., File=path) or enter plaintext sentences (e.g., PlainText=['sentence1', 'sentence2']).

 ## Important Notes

-- If no models are selected, an error message will guide the user to check the instructions.
+- If no models are selected, an error message will guide the user to check the configuration file.
 - If the user provides a file path and excludes PlainText=none, predictions will focus only on the file content.
 - Conversely, if the user enters PlainText sentences and excludes File=none, predictions will focus exclusively on those sentences.
 - Priority is given to file predictions. if the user provides a file path and PlainText, predictions will focus only on the file content.